Flavienlsi/event-driven-automation/README.md

 It has a criteria that will be used to filter the alerts sent by the wazuh server.
 Right now, the criteria is set to only trigger the workflow when the description of the alert contains the word "sshd".
 So only for alerts related to ssh protocol.

-There is two differents rules configured :
+There is three differents rules configured :
  - /stackstorm/rule-jiraTask-createFile-orquestaWorkflow.yaml will trigger the orquesta workflow that we will see in the Stackstorm workflow section.
+ - /stackstorm/rule-edl-external.yaml  will trigger the gitlab action and update the file for external IPs in a gitlab repo.
- - /stackstorm/rule-modif-file-action.yaml  will trigger the gitlab action that we will see in the Stackstorm action section.
+ - /stackstorm/rule-edl-internal.yaml  will trigger the gitlab action and update the file for internal IPs in a gitlab repo.

 ### Stackstorm action